ChristoPy/silk/README.md

   //   │  ^^^^^^^^ This identifier has already been declared.
   // You can't declare a variable with this name.
 It has already been declared.
   ```
-  If the name is not created inside a function, this rule does not apply if the name exists outside of it.
+  If the variable name is not created inside a function, this rule does not apply if the name exists outside of it.
   ```js
   let userName = "Anna"
   function greet(name) {